DanielNoord/adventofcode/README.md

 For 2021 I set the goal of writing all challenges in VIM

 For 2022 I'm trying to achieve my goal of 2021 again as I failed miserably...
+And I failed again, but did eventually finish all challenges